Find schools that offer these popular programs

 Besides the proper certification, general surgery technologists must possess an ability to work well in an intense environment and have a high level of comfort with blood and medical procedures.
 Other desirable qualities include an aptitude for responding quickly to high-pressure situations, manual dexterity and a solid grasp of operating procedures, says the High-Tech Institute, (www.surgicaltech.org).
 People with a high tolerance for stress and an interest in medicine and the human body can be very successful in the field of general surgery technology.

-The Bureau of Labor Statistics, (www.bls.gov), predicts a faster than average rate of 15%, for growth in surgery technology jobs between 2014 and 2024, with more employment opportunities as the Baby Boomer generation ages and requires more surgical procedures.
-The average annual earnings of surgery technologists were $44,330 as of May 2015, with those working in health practitioners' offices and individual and family services earning the most, per the BLS.
+The Bureau of Labor Statistics, (www.bls.gov), predicts a faster than average rate of 12%, for growth in surgery technology jobs between 2016 and 2026, with more employment opportunities as the Baby Boomer generation ages and requires more surgical procedures.
+The median annual earnings of surgery technologists were $46,310 as of May 2017, with those working in medical and diagnostic laboratories earning the most, per the BLS.
 A general surgery technology career has many opportunities for growth; some general surgery technologists choose to specialize in a particular type of surgery, while others advance to become circulating technologists or first surgical assistants.

 Alternate Career Options